Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Problem Formulation

 Recall that the four $b$-jets of any signal event $g \in \calG$ are naturally paired, with each pair arising from a Higgs boson.
 The true pairing of the jets is unknown to the detector; however, it may be approximated, for instance using an algorithm due to \cite{bryant2018}.
 We use the same pairing algorithm in our work.
 Given as input an event $g$, this deterministic algorithm outputs one among the three distinct unordered pairs of measures $\{g^1,g^2\}\subseteq \calG^{(2)}$ which satisfy $g = g^1+g^2$.
 We refer to $g^1$ and $g^2$ as {\it dijets}.
 When $g$ is a signal event, we expect that each dijet arose from a decay of a Higgs boson, whereas when $g$ is a background event, we expect that at least one of the two dijets arose from the decay of a different particle.

 The Higgs boson is known to have mass $m_H$ approximately equal to 125 GeV \citep{atlas2012, cms2012}.
-It follows that the two dijets should approximately satisfy $m(g^1) \approx m(g^2) \approx m_H$, where $m(a)$ denotes the invariant mass\footnote{If $E$ denotes the sum of the energies of the constituent jets of $a$, and $p$ denotes the magnitude of the sum of their momentum vectors, then the invariant mass of $e$ is defined by $m(a) = \sqrt{E^2 - p^2}$~\citep{hagedorn1964,martin2017}. } of any $a \in \calG^{(K)}$, $K \geq 1$.
+It follows that the two dijets should approximately satisfy $m(g^1) \approx m(g^2) \approx m_H$, where $m(a)$ denotes the invariant mass\footnote{If $E$ denotes the sum of the energies of the constituent jets of $a$, and $p$ denotes the magnitude of the sum of their momentum vectors, then the invariant mass of $e$ is defined by $m(a) = \sqrt{E^2 - p^2}$~\citep{hagedorn1964}. } of any $a \in \calG^{(K)}$, $K \geq 1$.
 Large deviations of the dijet invariant masses from 125 GeV indicate that $g$ is not a signal event.
 This provides a heuristic for determining events among $G_1, \dots, G_M$ which are unlikely to be signal events.
-To this end, we form subsets $\calGcr, \calGsr \subseteq \calG$ such that $\calGcr \cap \calGsr = \emptyset$, where $\calGsr$ is called the \textit{Signal Region}, containing events with dijet masses near $m_H$, and $\calGcr$ is called the \textit{Control Region}, containing all other events which will be used in the analysis.
-We follow \cite{bryant2018} and employ the following specific definitions of $\calGcr$ and $\calGsr$: \begin{linenomath} \end{linenomath} for some constants $\sigma_c, \kappa_c, \kappa_s > 0$.
+To elaborate, we form subsets $\calGcr, \calGsr \subseteq \calG$ such that $\calGcr \cap \calGsr = \emptyset$, where $\calGsr$ is called the \textit{Signal Region}, containing events with dijet masses near $m_H$, and $\calGcr$ is called the \textit{Control Region}, containing all other events which will be used in the analysis.
+We follow \cite{bryant2018} and employ the following specific definitions of $\calGcr$ and $\calGsr$: \begin{linenomath} \end{linenomath} for some constants $\sigma_c, {r_c}, \kappa_s > 0$.

-These regions are illustrated in Figure \ref{fig:regions} for a simulated background sample.
-We similarly partition the Poisson intensity measures $\beta_3, \beta_4$, by defining for all $B \in \bbB(\calG)$, \begin{linenomath} \end{linenomath} These four measures are illustrated in Figure~\ref{fig:all_methods}.
+These regions are illustrated in Figure \ref{fig:regions}.
+We similarly partition the Poisson intensity measures $\beta_3, \beta_4$, by defining for all $A \in \bbB(\calG)$, \begin{linenomath}

+\end{linenomath} These four measures are illustrated in Figure~\ref{fig:all_methods}.
 Furthermore, we assume for ease of exposition that these measures are absolutely continuous with respect to the dominating measure $\nu_0$, and we let $b_j^a = d\beta_j^a/d\nu_0$ for all $j =3,4$ and $a=c,s$.

 Recall that the collider events associated with the intensity measures $\binten_3^c$ and $\binten_3^s$ are signal-free by construction, and those from $\binten_4^c$ are also signal-free under the assumption that negligibly few signal events will fall outside of $\calGsr$.
 These three intensity measures can therefore be estimated directly by means of their empirical intensity functions.
 We have thus reduced the background modeling problem to that of estimating $\binten_4^s$, given estimates of $\binten_3^c$, $\binten_3^s$ and $\binten_4^c$.